It is time for Penang to scrap the Samy Vellu tunnel.

 This clearly means that it was not the Halcrow consultant that came up with the idea for the tunnel, which was actually Samy Vellu’s idea resurrected in a slightly different form.
 Instead, Halcrow had to insert it into the plan as a fait accompli, but the consultant qualified it by saying this would only be something to consider around 2030.
 So the tunnel wasn’t a priority.

-Incidentally, the state government should make public once again which parties submitted responses to the “open tender” or more likely its request for proposals for the tunnel and three highways and what those responses were.
+Incidentally, the state government should make public once again which parties submitted responses to the “open tender” or more likely its request for proposals (for the tunnel, three highways and what-have-you) and what those responses were.
 Were they all bidding to construct a tunnel?
 (To me, an RFP is not the same as an open tender, where all the parties bid for the same thing, but the state government argues that an RFP is “a form of open tender”.)

 The 7.2km tunnel idea was a useful play before the 2013 general election – just as former Penang Chief Minister Dr Lim Chong Eu’s original Penang bridge plan was usefully trotted out in general election campaigns from 1974 tol 1982 before the bridge was completed in 1985.
 Vote Pakatan if you want a tunnel?
 Seriously?